CodingwithAhmad1/C-WizardGame/README.md

 # C-WizardGame
-This is the code to a C# video game where you play as a Wizard against an AI.
+This repo has the files of a C# video game where you play as a Wizard against an AI.
+It was my final C# project before I moved on to Unity programming.